 These are even better than a purchase VA loan.
 For refinances, you must currently have a VA loan.
 With a VA streamline refinance loan, you must first have had your current loan for at least 210 days.
 Then, there is no credit check or income verification.
 It is as simple as just getting a lower rate and lower payment.

 VA Loan Frequently Asked Questions (FAQ)

-Why get a VA loan instead of a traditional loan?
-VA loans have low rates, no down payment and no mortgage insurance.
+Is a VA loan better than a conventional loan?
+Yes, VA loans have lower rates, no down payment and no mortgage insurance.
 Very hard to beat.